cds-astro/cds-votable-rust/README.md

 ## Design choices and problems

-The default provided implementation converting from JSON/YAML/TOML **does not focus on performances** since we do not use the VOTable FIELDs information but deserialize each table field in the first succeeding *VOTableValue* (see `votable::impls::Schema.serialize_seed`).
+Although the default provided implementation converting from JSON/YAML/TOML **does not focus on performances** since we do not use the VOTable FIELDs information but deserialize each table field in the first succeeding *VOTableValue* (see `votable::impls::Schema.serialize_seed`), performances seems to be good nevertheless.

 VOT Lib resort heavily on [serde](https://serde.rs/).